 It seemed like the Colocasia esculenta grew larger much faster than the one in the center of the bed.
 Possibly because it was a single plant… This is the plant that had the flower…

 Last year the Colocasia esculenta were on a race to stay the same height as the Leucocasia gigantea ‘Thailand Giant’.
-They seemed somewhat confused this year because their cousin wasn’t worried about competing in height.
+They seemed somewhat confused this year because their cousin, the Xanthosoma, wasn’t worried about competing in height.
 It was spreading out…

 Well, it did it again!
 It’s second flower on 10-5-18!